topukumar538/ECE-1203_2310003/assingment/assignment_03.md

 ![image](https://github.com/user-attachments/assets/2003e0f4-a1de-48a7-8d49-6abaa139811c)
 --------
-## Discussion : Base Class's only private variables are not being able to access from Child1 class and Child2 class.
+## Discussion : Base Class's only private variables are not being able to access from A class and B class.
 Rest of them are accessible from both classes.
 ---------